LowellInstruments/ddh_old/docs/BLE_dongles.md

 Raspberry Pi reference 2023-05-03
 ```

-To see the version of your dongle, connect it and run the following command.
+To see the Bluetooth version of your USB dongle, connect it to the DDH and run the following command.

 We show a possible answer.
-You can see the Bluetooth version on line `HCI version`.
+You can see the Bluetooth version at the line `HCI version`.

 ```console
 $ hciconfig -a